I’m going to share with you my uber-simple Whole30 Kale Chips recipe today, but I also want to break down kale and your gut.

 Well, I don’t know?
 Only you can know that.

 What I will say, though, is that I love kale and eat it whenever I can.
-You’ll find three recipes in my book, The Leaky Gut Meal Plan that use kale:
+You’ll find three recipes in my book, The Leaky Gut Meal Plan that use this incredible green leafy vegetable:

 1. Baked Kale Chips, page 130